panekj/tree-sitter-gitattributes/README.md

-# tree-sitter-gitignore
+# tree-sitter-gitattributes

-A tree-sitter parser for `.gitignore` files.
+A tree-sitter parser for `.gitattributes` files.